downfromthetrees/the_magic_eye/README.md

 * If you're a real perfectionist, `[](#repost)` is another supported tag for when the bot fails to detect a recent repost so you manually remove it as one.
 In this case you don't want the bot to blacklist it, but you do want future duplicates of it to be removed until the repost period is up!
 You can [see it in action here](https://www.reddit.com/r/hmmm/comments/a2sseh/hmmm/eb0vmwv/) (note the extended message).

-* If a moderator hasn't made a comment in this format (or if the moderator comment has been removed) Magic Eye will ignore the removed post and let you deal with the new one.
+* If a moderator hasn't made a comment in this format (or if the moderator comment has been removed/not distinguished) Magic Eye will ignore the removed post and let you deal with the new one.

 ### Remove broken image links

-**(Included in default settings)**

     removeBrokenImages: {},